While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 Although there is nothing better than fish with sauce (since they are a little dry), the sauce you choose to include can be high in calories.

-Avoid those that are cream-based since they are more caloric than the ones veggie-based.
+Avoid those that are cream-based since they are more calorie-dense than veggie-based ones.

 Other Food Comparisons